South Bank Show Production Archive

 Over 660 films and videos have been digitised and are available to University of Leeds staff, students and visitors for educational purposes, meaning: research, study, or teaching.
 Equipment is not available to view the master physical recordings.
 Digitisation can be facilitated through an external agency.
 Costs are calculated on a case by case basis.

 University of Leeds staff and students are required to log in with their University of Leeds username and password to view footage.
 If you are not a member of the University of Leeds you may view the digitised film and video in the Special Collections Research Centre in the Brotherton library.
 Catalogue records for videos containing digital content can be identified by a blue bar stating ‘contains digital media’ and contain a link to the digitised content.
 To view only these records search results can be filtered by choosing 'including digital video' to view digitised content only.
-Please contact us for all access and re-use enquiries.
+Please contact us for all access and re-use enquiries for the production archive.

 Using the Collection